VAT rate

 In any event, supermarkets retain the possibility of invoking the doctrine of the tax administration, which remains enforceable as of its publication.

-As for restaurants selling sushi, they must now take stock of the Council of State's decision to ensure that they correctly apply the 10% VAT rate on the sale of sushi, even if the sushi is sold to take away.
+As for restaurants selling sushi, they must now take stock of the Council of the State's decision to ensure that they correctly apply the 10% VAT rate on the sale of sushi, even if the sushi is sold to take away.

 A question about this?